Posted on: 28th Jul 2022

 1. Avoid food waste

 As you fast this Ramadan, you can avoid food waste by freezing excesses, reuse leftovers, and blend overripe fruits with yogurt or milk to make smoothies for Sahur.
+Frozen smoothie is safe to drink according to Juice Buff.

 2. Offer support to friends and neighbors